makhidkarun/cartography/README.md

 programs (Galactic, Heaven & Earth, Astrogator, Universe) will let me enter, queuy, and map the data as I need it.
 So on to Traveller Stellar Cartography.

+This project is maven run, even though there is some ant project files still around.

+To build the project run:

+mvn package

+To run the project:

+java -jar target/cartography-1.0-SNAPSHOT-jar-with-dependencies.jar

+There are many known failures, obvious bugs, crashes, NPEs, and other bad thing.
+Pull requests welcome.